 There is an opportunity for buyers if a homeowner is facing foreclosure or the bank has already foreclosed.
 In these situations, the buyer has fallen behind on their mortgage payments.
 It has reached a point where the bank, which holds a lien on the title, has threatened or repossessed the home and will sell it to recoup the amount the borrower owes.

 Since banks are not in the real estate business and do not want to own the property, you can obtain a bargain.
 You have to go through the bank’s bureaucracy, however.
 Short sales became popular during the economic downturn.
-In these situations, the bank has not yet foreclosed but has agreed to a sale that will bring in less than the owner owes it.
-In these situations, there is a potential bargain, but you have to deal with the homeowner and bank.
+The bank has not yet foreclosed in these situations but has agreed to a sale that will bring in less than the owner owes.
+There is a potential bargain in these situations, but you must deal with the homeowner and bank.

 You may find it challenging to uncover foreclosures in the current environment as a caveat.
 The city’s real estate market has experienced an upward trajectory.
 This means many owners have equity, meaning they can sell their apartments and pay off the loan.
 In the case of co-op buildings, boards try to avoid distressed sales by typically requiring a sufficient liquidity reserve to cover one to two years’ worth of maintenance charges.